uhh-lt/kaldi-tuda-de/README.md

 ### German phoneme dictionary

 The phoneme dictionary is currently not supplied with this distribution, but the scripts to generate them are.
+DFKIs MARY includes a nice [LGPL German phoneme dictionary](https://raw.githubusercontent.com/marytts/marytts/master/marytts-languages/marytts-lang-de/lib/modules/de/lexicon/de.txt) with ~36k entries.
+The final dictionary covers ~44.8k unique German words with 70k entries total (pronounciation variants).

-build_big_lexicon.py can import many dictionaries in the basSAMPA format and merge them into a single dictionary.
+build_big_lexicon.py can import many dictionaries in the [BasSAMPA](http://www.bas.uni-muenchen.de/Bas/BasSAMPA)  format and merge them into a single dictionary.
+Its parser understand many variants and dialiects of BasSAMPA and the adhoc dictionary formats.
+To support new variants you'll have to edit def guessImportFunc(filename).
+The output is a serialzed python object.

+export_lexicon.py will export such a serialzed python dictionary into KALDIs [lexion_p.txt](http://kaldi.sourceforge.net/data_prep.html#data_prep_lang_creating) format (this allows to model different phonetic realizations of the same word with probablities).
+Stress markers in the phoneme set are grouped with their unstressed equivalents in KALDI using the extra_questions.txt file.
+It is also possible to generate a Sphinx formated dictionary with the same data using the -spx option.
+The Sphinx format also allows proununciation variants, but cannot model probabilities for these variants.

 See also:
 ```